LyGhT1337/DiscordDarkness/README.md

 The plugins are purely preference.
 You can download them and put them into the plugins folder of BetterDiscord in order to use them.
 They include stuff like:

- - Channel Popouts; Which allow for multiple Discord chat windows.
  - ColorSighted; Which changes the Status colors to the actual non color-blind colors.
  - CopyRawMessage; Name explains it.
  - GameActivityToggle; Adds a toggle for this options to your Mute / Settings Bar.